Justin Kiriakis: 2009–2015

 Justin returned to town after he became a lawyer and told his cousin Bo Brady and his wife Hope Williams Brady that he and Adrienne were on the brink of divorce.
 Bo and Hope were also not getting along and so Justin and Hope soon developed feelings for one another until ending any possibility for a relationship.
 Adrienne soon returned to town and after they struggle with their divorce the couple found their way back to each other and remarried.
 The couple soon welcomed their son Jackson "Sonny" Kiriakis back to town and it is revealed that he is gay.
 They support him as he comes out to his uncle Victor and as he makes a home for himself with his new life with Will Horton as his boyfriend.
 In 2013, Justin went into business with EJ DiMera as well as represented Sami when she was put on trial for the murder of dirty cop, Joseph Bernardi; at last second, she was found not guilty.
 On April 3, 2014, Justin was last shown attending and speaking at his son, Sonny`s wedding to Will Horton.
 He hadn't been seen since until returning in February 2015.
 In 2015, Justin and Adrienne divorce following his affair during a business trip to Mumbai.
 They decide not reconcile and instead begin seeing other people.
 While being the prosecutor against Chad DiMera during the necktie serial killings, he and Eve Donovan form a relationship.

+Reception

+In 2024, Kurth was shortlisted for the Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series for his role as Justin.